 An echo of laughter

 On the drive back north I imagined Dad laughing at the comedy in the morgue.
+Another time, I said ‘Goodbye Dad’ in a different way.
 Sitting at the keyboard I smile even as wistful sadness and remembered loss touches me.
 I loved my father and in those few minutes of our final dance I lost any fear of death I might have had.
 The Highlanders were right.

 by Mac Logan